javaducky/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/check-shopping-cart-contents.md

 ### Traces

-Running these tests for the first time will create an Observability trace like the image above, where you can see spans for the API call, and database calls:
+Running these tests for the first time will create an Observability trace like the image above, where you can see spans for the API calls (HTTP and gRPC):
 ![](../images/check-shopping-cart-contents-trace.png)

 ### Assertions